tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   order.

-Implementations MUST NOT acknowledge records containing non-duplicative handshake messages or fragments which have not been processed or buffered.
+Implementations MUST NOT acknowledge records containing handshake messages or fragments which have not been processed or buffered.
 Otherwise, deadlock can ensue.
+As an example, implementations MUST NOT send ACKs for handshake messages which they discard as out-of-order.

 During the handshake, ACKs only cover the current outstanding flight (this is possible because DTLS is generally a lockstep protocol).
 Thus, an ACK